Acyclovir: 7 things you should know

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

 - Nausea, vomiting, diarrhea, headache, and a general unwell feeling.
 Buccal tablets may cause mouth pain.
-Rarely, may effect kidneys or cause a bleeding disorder.
+Rarely, acyclovir may affect your kidneys or cause a bleeding disorder.

-- Acyclovir treatment is usually dosed five times daily.
+- Acyclovir is usually dosed five times daily.

 Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 View complete list of side effects

-- Acyclovir treatment is best started within 72 hours of symptom onset (ie, rash, blisters, tingling, burning) and most effective if started within 48 hours.
+- Acyclovir treatment is best started within 72 hours of symptom onset (ie, rash, blisters, tingling, burning) and most effective if started within 48 hours of symptom onset.

 - Take acyclovir for the exact time prescribed by your doctor, even if your symptoms improve.
 Although acyclovir treats viruses, it is not effective against the flu or the common cold.

 - Shake acyclovir oral suspension well before using.
-Use a proper dosing syringe or medicine cup to correctly measure dosage.
+Use a proper dosing syringe or medicine cup to correctly measure dosage, not a kitchen teaspoon.

 - If you are taking acyclovir long-term and your weight changes, let your doctor know as acyclovir dosages are based on weight.

 - If you have a shingles rash or a cold sore, try and keep it as clean and dry as possible; although you must be careful not to transfer the virus to others, so always use disposable tissues or a separate towel that is washed by itself.
 Wearing loose clothing may help prevent irritation of a shingles rash.

 - Seek urgent medical advice if you have any signs of an allergic reaction (such as hives; difficulty breathing; facial or throat swelling), easy bruising or bleeding or difficulty urinating, swelling in your feet, or shortness of breath.